splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Next, build your development pipeline:

-* Use the OpenTelemetry Zero Configuration Auto Instrumentation on the hosts or Kubernetes.
-For details, see :ref:`zero-config`.
+* Use the automatic discovery on your hosts or Kubernetes cluster.
+For details, see :ref:`discovery-mode`.
 * Use the automatic instrumentation for containers or virtual machines.
 For details, see :ref:`apm-gdi`.
 * Identify the environment variables according to specific use cases.
 Each development language has its own settings, for example: